feaser/microtbx/docs/checksum.md

 ## Usage

-MicroTBX includes functionality to calculate both 16-bit and 32-bit checksum values over a fixed length byte array, using a cyclic redundancy check (CRC) algorithm.
+MicroTBX includes functionality to calculate both 16-bit and 32-bit checksum values over a fixed length byte array, using the following cyclic redundancy check (CRC)
+algorithms:

+* CRC16-CCITT-FALSE
+* CRC32-MPEG2

 To calculate the 16-bit checksum value over a number of bytes, function [`TbxChecksumCrc16Calculate()`](apiref.md#tbxchecksumcrc16calculate) is available.
 In case a 32-bit checksum value is preferred, function [`TbxChecksumCrc32Calculate()`](apiref.md#tbxchecksumcrc32calculate) can be called.